FlowFuse/website/src/blog/2023/08/dashboard-community-update.md

 ## What's Next?

 We have a lot of things to keep us busy, we are documenting them all in GitHub, and have made public our [planning board](https://github.com/orgs/flowforge/projects/15/views/1).
-You can see what we're working on, what's coming up next, and what we've got planned for the future [here]()
+You can see what we're working on, what's coming up next, and what we've got planned for the future.

 As always, we're open to ideas, feedback & contributions.
 If you'd like to get involved, please check out our GitHub Repository [here](https://github.com/flowforge/flowforge-nr-dashboard).